 I use these lights to illuminate the bottom of my green screen to get a more even chroma key in OBS.
-I had to purchase some additional (stronger) aluminium stands for these lights, as those of you who have watched my streams will know that I kept tripping on the stands and breaking them!
+I had to purchase some additional (stronger) aluminium stands for these lights, as I kept tripping on the stands and breaking them!

 I use OBS to broadcast my streams.
 It's free and open source.

 I use Pretzel to play music whilst I'm live streaming to avoid DMCA issues.
 It comes with a great selection of music, Twitch chat integration, and can be optimised for YouTube and Twitch.